MILITARY SERVICE

 RESETTLEMENT

-All Armed Forces personnel must serve a minimum contract of 4 years from the age of their 18th Birthday.
-If they wish to leave the Armed Forces, they must give 1 years notice or they can also leave by Medical Discharge if injured.
-There is a possibility to leave the Armed Forces at the Commanding Officers discretion and this is very rare, there is no possibility of PVR (Premature Voluntary Release - Buy Yourself Out) anymore.
+All Armed Forces personnel must serve a minimum contract of 4 years from the date of their 18th Birthday.
+If they wish to leave the Armed Forces, they must give 1 year's notice.
+Individuals may also be required to leave due to a medical discharge if they are injured.

 MEDICAL TREATMENT